Tulare mayor demands resignation of public utilities board chair following arrest in ‘To Catch a Predator’ type sting

 TULARE, Calif.
-(KSEE/KGPE) — The mayor of Tulare on Thursday called on the city’s public utilities board chair to resign following his arrest last weekend in an undercover sex decoy sting involving minors.
+(KGPE) — The mayor of Tulare on Thursday called on the city’s public utilities board chair to resign following his arrest last weekend in an undercover sex decoy sting involving minors.

 “His resignation will allow the BPU to move forward with taking care of city business without any unnecessary distractions,” Sigala added.